What is a Real Fungible Token

 A NFT is “Non-Fungible,” a unique digital asset that cannot be subdivided or replaced by another like item.
 The ownership of the file in the blockchain is the token providing its value.
-Another NFT characteristic is the 10% artist’s royalty on the resale of the NFT.
+Another NFT characteristic is an artist’s royalty on the resale of the NFT.

 A silver gelatin print from a film negative is a tangible item, it is real.
 When you buy a fine art photograph you are buying a fungible item, it can be duplicated or replaced with the use of the negative.
 Title 17 US copyright law grants copyright protection to the creator when the image is recorded by the film or a sensor.
 Because of the rights conveyed to the creator of a photograph, the creator holds exclusive rights to sell, publish, reproduce, or license the image.

 Fine art photographers sell prints of a photograph and retain the negative and right to sell additional copies of the photograph.
 This prevents fine art photography from having a value comparable to non-fungible works of original art.
 The silver gelatin print featured in Atlanta is the only print ever produced in the size 18″x22″ (framed 30″x35″).
 Because they sold works from a large portfolio, only a few small prints with different crops were made.
 Duplication and licensing of the print is illegal under copyright law.
 A print can be enjoyed for its beauty, or sold.
 The negative of the image is different.
 It is the token that mints a RFT without any need for a blockchain.
 Rights of reproduction of the RFT are tied exclusively to the negative.